ElsaB-Lab/fRagmentomics/README.md

 ### System Dependencies

 fRagmentomics requires **`bcftools` (version 1.21 recommended)** for variant normalization.
-Please ensure it is installed and accessible in your system's PATH.
+Please, ensure it is installed and accessible in your system's PATH.

 We recommend using mamba for faster installation, but you can also use conda by replacing mamba by conda in the command: